-The impact is the difference in electricity, gas or renewable energy used within a measurement boundary after an M&V project has been carried out.
-Impact assessment data measures the condition at a project site after a project has been undertaken.
+The impact is the difference in electricity, gas or renewable energy used within a measurement boundary after an upgrade has been carried out.

 For forward creation, the impact is the difference between the energy consumption determined from the baseline energy model and the energy consumption determined from the operating energy model.
 In this case both models must be normalised using routine-adjustment such that all independent variables for each time interval take their values from the normal year (refer to Section 4.4.4 for an explanation of the normal year).
-The impact assessment must be determined using measurements from an operating period which occurs within 24 months of the project works end date (i.e. the date and optionally the time that the project works are complete and it is brought back into service).
+The impact assessment must be determined using measurements from an operating period which ends within 24 months of the project works end date (i.e. i.e. when normal operations are capable of commencing).

 For annual creation, the impact is the difference between the energy consumption determined from the baseline energy model and the measured energy consumption for each time interval in the reporting period.
-In this case, the baseline energy model must be routine-adjusted such that all independent variables for each time interval take on their values from the reporting period.
-The reporting period starts on the project works end date (i.e. immediately when project works are complete and it is brought back into service), or immediately after the previous reporting period.
+In this case, the baseline energy model must be routinely-adjusted such that all independent variables for each time interval take on the values from the reporting period.
+The reporting period starts on the project works end date (i.e. when normal operations are capable of commencing), or immediately after the previous reporting period.
 There can be up to ten reporting periods.